multicom-toolbox/multicom/README.md

 **(5) Set theano as backend for keras (required)**

 Change the contents in '~/.keras/keras.json'.
-DNCON2 is currently running based theano-compiled models.
+DNCON2 is currently running based on theano-compiled models.
 ```
 $ vi ~/.keras/keras.json